WD Elements Shucking 8.0TB HDD (WD80EMZZ)

 WD80EMZZ Shucking

-There's been a lot of conflicting talk online about these drives, so I did some digging.
-These drives are what's called "White-Label" from Western Digital, which usually means they're similar to other WD drives but with some minor changes, mostly in the firmware that runs them.
+These drives are so-called "White-Label" products from Western Digital, which usually means they are similar to other WD drives but with some minor changes, primarily in their firmware.

-I decided to figure out more about where these drives really come from.
-For starters, Western Digital doesn't fill their drives smaller than 12TB with helium.
+I decided to investigate the origin of these drives further.
+For starters, Western Digital does not fill its drives smaller than 12TB with helium.

 Side by side of helium and air filled HDD

 Why does helium matter?
-Well, drives filled with helium don't get as hot—they stay about 10 degrees cooler.
+Well, helium-filled drives do not get as hot—they typically stay about 10 degrees Celsius cooler.

-If you want a drive that stays cool but don't want to spend a lot, you might have to look at bigger drives, like 12TB or more to get CRM.
+If you want a drive that stays cool but do not want to spend a lot, you might have to consider larger drives, such as 12TB or more, to get CMR technology.

 The Origin of the WD80EMZZ